NHSDigital/bcss-playwright/docs/utility-guides/SubjectDemographics.md

 # Utility Guide: Subject Demographics

-The Subject Demographics utility allows for different updates to subjects to be made
+The Subject Demographics utility allows for different updates to subjects to be made.<br>
+This includes the follwoing:

+1. Updating a subjects DOB to the following age ranges:
+   1. 50-70
+   2. 75-100

 ## Table of Contents